 30 When the LORD has done all he promised and has made you leader of Israel,

 31 do not let this be a blemish on your record.
 Then your conscience won’t have to bear the staggering burden of needless bloodshed and vengeance.
 And when the LORD has done these great things for you, please remember me, your servant!”

 David stopped in his tracks.
 Her wisdom and grace had saved the day.
 She has prevented him from committing murder that could well have dogged him for the rest of his life.
 He praises her for her wisdom and the bountiful provision for his men.
-David recognized that the father had sent Abigail from seeking his own revenge.
+David recognized that the Father had sent Abigail to prevent him from seeking his own revenge.

 1 Samuel 25:32-33